lucia-auth/lucia/docs/pages/guides/validate-session-cookies/nextjs-app.md

 We recommend wrapping the function with [`cache()`](https://nextjs.org/docs/app/building-your-application/caching#react-cache-function) so it can be called multiple times without incurring multiple database calls.

-**CSRF protection is only handled by Next.js when using form actions.** If you're using API routes, it must be implemented by yourself (see below).
+**CSRF protection is only handled by Next.js when using form actions.** If you're using Route Handlers, it must be implemented by yourself (see below).

 ```ts
 import { lucia } from "@/utils/auth";